MiaLuczak/goit-qaa-hw-8/README.md

 ![Task 2 JSON.parse() method](./imageFiles/Code%20I%20HW%208%20I%20Task%202%20I.png)

-JS Object that was created using the JSON.parse() method corresponds its properties and values with the keys and their values from the JSON string, which can be seen in Node.js Terminal output
+JS Object that was created using the JSON.parse() method corresponds its properties and values, <br> with the _keys_ and their _values_ from the JSON string, which can be seen in Terminal output

 [script.js file](./scriptTask2.js)